-A Cohabitation Agreement is for any cohabiting unmarried couple who wish to have an agreement in place that formally records their respective positions both during their relationship and on its breakdown.
-Individuals often use Cohabitation Agreements as a tool to protect properties and business assets in their sole name, and we are increasingly asked to prepare cohabitation agreements for people looking to protect their assets when they move in with a new partner following a divorce.
+A cohabitation agreement is suitable for any unmarried cohabiting couple who wish to put an agreement in place that formally records their respective positions – both during their relationship and if it breaks down.
+Cohabitation agreements can protect an individual’s properties and business assets in their sole name, and we are increasingly asked to prepare cohabitation agreements for people looking to protect their assets when they move in with a new partner following a divorce.

-Without a cohabitation agreement, the breakdown of a relationship can incur significant legal costs, simply in trying to determine what was intended at the time the cohabitation commenced.
-These costs, which can be in the region of £25,000 – £35,000 plus VAT and disbursements, can be avoided by putting in place a Cohabitation Agreement.
+Without a cohabitation agreement, the breakdown of a relationship can incur significant legal costs, simply in trying to determine what was intended at the time your cohabitation commenced.
+Costs can be in the region of £25,000 to £35,000, plus VAT and disbursements, but they can easily be avoided by putting in place a cohabitation agreement.

-Cohabitation Agreements can be varied at a later date via a solicitor, should circumstances change.
+Cohabitation agreements can be updated and amended via a solicitor, should your circumstances change.